raspberrypilearning/scary-spot-the-difference/en/step_8.md

-## Challenge: Taking it further
+## Challenge: take it further

-Could you make the game more realistic?
-Have a look at the [Pygame website](http://www.pygame.org/docs/tut/newbieguide.html) and see if you can learn how to capture mouse clicks from your victim.
+Can you make the game more realistic?

++ Have a look at the [Pygame website](http://www.pygame.org/docs/tut/newbieguide.html) to find out how to detect mouse clicks from your victim so they can click on differences.

-Could you make the game could keep a fake score of differences spotted before the scary face jumps out?
++ Make the game keep a fake score of differences spotted before the scary face appears.